ScopeLift/scopelint/README.md

 Right now it's focused on specifications for unit tests, which are very useful for developers but less useful for higher-level stakeholders.
 As a result, it does not yet include information about protocol invariants or integration test / user-story types of specifications.
 If you have any thoughts or ideas, please open an issue [here](https://github.com/ScopeLift/scopelint/issues/new).

+## Development

+For developers interested in contributing to `scopelint`, please see our [Development Guide](DEV.md) for detailed information about:

+- Setting up the development environment
+- Project structure and architecture
+- Adding new validators and features
+- Testing and code quality standards
+- Contributing guidelines